open-company/open-company-web/docs/TECHNICAL_DESIGN.md

 - Pass data and an action to the dispatcher.
 - Make async API calls where the results call a "finished" action creator.

-#### Things the action creators do now but might belong in a store.
+There are some things the action creators do now but that might belong in a store:

 - Update cookie information
 - Update url routes.